miguelvazquez/country-info-multilingual/README.md

 The structure of this database is based on Per Gustafsson's [ip2nation](http://ip2nation.com/) database and is fully compatible therewith.

 Make sure that connection to the database uses `utf8mb4`.
-This is very important.

 ## Usage Examples